Anderson's Blockhouse |

 unknown location: Capt.
 David Chadwell's Station (1790), a settlers' fortified home on the Powell River along the Wilderness Road.
 The present-day Chadwell Station Church is near the site.

-near Beech Spring: William Priest's Fort (1775 - 1776), a settlers' fort located about five miles from Martin's Station (1).
+near Beech Spring: William Priest's Fort (1775 - 1776), a settlers' fort located on Wilson Hill, about five miles from Martin's Station (1).
 It was soon abandoned.

-Rose Hill: Joseph Martin's Station (1) (1769, 1775 - 1776), a stockade around five or six cabins, located on the north-side of Martin's Creek.
+Rose Hill: Joseph Martin's Station (1) (1769, 1775 - 1776), a stockade around five or six cabins, located on the north side of Martin's Creek.
 Abandoned shortly after it was built, it was not re-established until several years later.
-Marker on US 58 east of town.
+State marker on US 58 east of town.
 Reconstruction located in Wilderness Road State Park in Caylor.
+(FORT WIKI)

 near Cowan Mill: (William ?)
 Owen's Station (1777), a settlers' fortified home located about ten miles from Martin's Station (1).